Everything you need to know about the wide world of digital real estate

 Build or buy a website

 This is the most basic and simple way to invest in some digital property.
-The larger the audience that you attract to your website, the more profit you’ll make when you sell the website to someone else.
+The larger the audience that you attract to your website, the more profit you could make when you sell the website to someone else.

 Create a blog